-A newborn session is a lot more complicated than most other sessions.
-For this reason, I have created this page for you to know what to expect at your newborn session. **Sessions must take place within the first 2 weeks so please, after booking your session, let me know ASAP when your baby has arrived, in case we need to move the session, since I have a family and a very busy work schedule and need to work around other session dates and my family’s schedule.
+A newborn session is a lot more complicated than most other types of sessions.
+For this reason, I have created this page for you to know what to expect at your newborn session.
+Please read thoroughly and let me know if you have any questions! **Sessions must take place within the first 2 weeks so please, after booking your session, let me know ASAP when your baby has arrived, in case we need to move the session, since I have a family and a very busy work schedule and need to work around other session dates and my family’s schedule.
 Lots of moms and dads contact me while on their way to the hospital or while there.
 I love getting photos of the new baby from the hospital!

 -The most important thing to know is that a newborn session can take 3-4 hours, all depending on how easily we are able to get the baby to sleep and stay asleep.
 Be prepared!
-I recommend bringing something to read or do.
-These sessions involve a lot of down time involving rocking and swaying trying to get the baby soothed.
-Many parents want to give up at some point in the session.
-Please be patient and when I feel like we’ve gotten enough photos, I will let you know.
-Please don’t make any appointments for the morning or afternoon of your session so that we aren’t rushed to finish.
+I recommend bringing something to read or do. *All wrapped mini-sessions take about one hour and 15-30 minutes.
+Some parents want to give up at some point in the session.
+Please be patient and when I feel like we’ve gotten enough photos, I will let you know. **Please don’t make any appointments for the morning or afternoon of your session so that we aren’t rushed to finish.

 –**Before your session, please try to keep baby awake for the hour before arriving, especially in the car, all the way up until you walk into the studio.
 This is the absolutely most important thing to remember from this list.
 We want baby to arrive ready to sleep.
 Try a bath or playing with baby.
 Don’t keep baby awake for more than an hour or they will be overtired.
 Babies that sleep just before the session don’t usually want to sleep at their session which makes the session very difficult and long.